My son and I spent a few days finding the best things to do in Buena Park, California during his Kindermoon. Scroll down for all our adventures!

 We were so sad they were closed when we were there because my son had his heart set on getting some Angry Bird macarons!

 Another cool store had a section that was an art gallery.
 It featured an artist who repurposes paper products to create huge robots.

-We probably spent a full 15 minutes just looking at all the creation through the windows!
+We probably spent a full 15 minutes just looking at all the creations through the windows!

-It seemed like half the shopping center was still under construction, so there’s about to be even more cool places to visit at The Source!
+It seemed like half the shopping center was still under construction, so there are about to be even more cool places to visit at The Source!

 Big Air Trampoline Park is set up almost exclusively for kids (as opposed to the American Ninja Warrior style ones for kids and adults.)

 There are a couple of sections geared specifically for kids 6 and younger: a foam pit with a bunch of seats around and a little trampoline wall where kids can throw balls around.